-Renowned designer, architect and artist Phil Freelon provided the inspirational design elements for the park.
+Renowned designer, architect and artist Phil Freelon provided the inspirational design for North Carolina Freedom Park.

 The following principles were intrinsic to Freelon’s design: